How to Avoid Cryptocurrency Fraud and Investment Scams

 Fraudulent transactions:

 Scammers mislead investors with false information, convincing them to buy shares in cryptocurrency companies, for whom the markets have only little information.
-As a result, the price rises, and the fraudster receives a regular income, and the shares in the hands of the victim lose their value.
+As a result, the price rises, the fraudster receives a regular income, and the shares in the hands of the victim lose their value.

 Fake ads featuring celebrities: